 Lotronex: Against concerns of one of its own officers, the FDA approved Lotronex in February 2000.
 By the time it was withdrawn nine months later, the FDA had received reports of ninety-three hospitalizations, multiple emergency bowel surgeries, and five deaths (104).

-Propulsid: A top-selling drug many years, the drug was linked to hundreds of cases of heart arrhythmias and one hundred deaths.
+Propulsid: A top-selling drug many years go, the drug was linked to hundreds of cases of heart arrhythmias and one hundred deaths.

 Redux: Taken by millions for weight loss after its approval in April 1996, Redux was soon linked to heart valve damage and a disabling, often lethal pulmonary disorder.
 Withdrawn in September 1997.

 Pondimin: A component of Fen-Phen, the diet fad drug.
-Approved in 1973, Pondimin's link to heart valve damage an a lethal pulmonary disorder wasn't recognized until shortly before its withdrawal in 1997.
+Approved in 1973, Pondimin's link to heart valve damage and a lethal pulmonary disorder wasn't recognized until shortly before its withdrawal in 1997.